zqmillet/JournalAnalysis/Readme.md

 ## Report
 ### Proceedings of the IEEE
+The review time distribution of Proceedings of the IEEE is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/ProceedingsOfTheIEEE.png)

+The page number distribution of Proceedings of the IEEE is shown as following figure.

 ![image](./Figures/PageNumberDistribution/ProceedingsOfTheIEEE.png)

+The relationship between review time and page number of Proceedings of the IEEE is shown as following figure.

 ![image](./Figures/RelationshipBetweenReviewTimeAndPageNumber/ProceedingsOfTheIEEE.png)

 ### IEEE Transaction on Industrial Electronics
+The review time distribution of IEEE Transaction on Industrial Electronics is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnIndustrialElectronics.png)

+The page number distribution of IEEE Transaction on Industrial Electronics is shown as following figure.

 ![image](./Figures/PageNumberDistribution/IEEETransactionOnIndustrialElectronics.png)

+The relationship between review time and page number of IEEE Transaction on Industrial Electronics is shown as following figure.

 ![image](./Figures/RelationshipBetweenReviewTimeAndPageNumber/IEEETransactionOnIndustrialElectronics.png)

 ### IEEE Transaction on Industrial Informatics
+The review time distribution of IEEE Transaction on Industrial Informatics is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnIndustrialInformatics.png)

+The page number distribution of IEEE Transaction on Industrial Informatics is shown as following figure.

 ![image](./Figures/PageNumberDistribution/IEEETransactionOnIndustrialInformatics.png)

+The relationship between review time and page number of IEEE Transaction on Industrial Informatics is shown as following figure.

 ![image](./Figures/RelationshipBetweenReviewTimeAndPageNumber/IEEETransactionOnIndustrialInformatics.png)

 ### IEEE Transaction on Information Forensics and Security
+The review time distribution of IEEE Transaction on Information Forensics and Security is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnInformationForensicsAndSecurity.png)

+The page number distribution of IEEE Transaction on Information Forensics and Security is shown as following figure.

 ![image](./Figures/PageNumberDistribution/IEEETransactionOnInformationForensicsAndSecurity.png)

+The relationship between review time and page number of IEEE Transaction on Information Forensics and Security is shown as following figure.

 ![image](./Figures/RelationshipBetweenReviewTimeAndPageNumber/IEEETransactionOnInformationForensicsAndSecurity.png)

 ### Safety Science
+The review time distribution of Safety Science is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/SafetyScience.png)

+The page number distribution of Safety Science is shown as following figure.

 ![image](./Figures/PageNumberDistribution/SafetyScience.png)

+The relationship between review time and page number of Safety Science is shown as following figure.

 ![image](./Figures/RelationshipBetweenReviewTimeAndPageNumber/SafetyScience.png)

 ### Annual Reviews in Control
+The review time distribution of Annual Reviews in Control is shown as following figure.

 ![image](./Figures/ReviewTimeDistribution/AnnualReviewsInControl.png)

+The page number distribution of Annual Reviews in Control is shown as following figure.

 ![image](./Figures/PageNumberDistribution/AnnualReviewsInControl.png)

+The relationship between review time and page number of Annual Reviews in Control is shown as following figure.

 ![image](./Figures/RelationshipBetweenReviewTimeAndPageNumber/AnnualReviewsInControl.png)